Adam Nightingale: Coaching career

-Following his playing career, Nightingale was named head coach of the Shattuck-Saint Mary's midget AA team in 2008, a position he held for two seasons.
+Following his playing career, Nightingale was named head coach of the Shattuck-Saint Mary's AA team in 2008, a position he held for two seasons.

 On July 15, 2010, he was named the Director of Hockey Operations for Michigan State.
 He served as the Director of Hockey Operations for the Spartans for four years before being named the head coach at Shattuck-Saint Mary's under-14 AAA team from 2014 to 2016.
 He won a national title with the team in 2016.

 On July 15, 2016, he was named a video coach for the Buffalo Sabres during the 2016–17 season.
 On May 3, 2017, he was named video coach for the Detroit Red Wings during the 2017–18 season.
 In August 2019, he was promoted to assistant coach for the 2019–20 season.

 On August 27, 2020, he was named the head coach for the USA Hockey National Team Development Program under-17 team.

 On May 3, 2022, he was named the head coach for Michigan State.
+During the 2022–23 season, in his first season with the Spartans, he led the team to an 18–18–2 record and the semifinals of the 2023 Big Ten tournament.
+On March 4, 2023, in the second game of the quarterfinals, Michigan State won their first Big Ten tournament game.
+This was their first win in 15 all-time games in the tournament for the Spartans.
+Michigan State won the series, and advanced to the semifinals for the first time in program history.

+During the 2023–24 season, he led the Spartans to a 25–10–3 record, and the program's first Big Ten Conference regular season championship and Big Ten Tournament championship in program history.
+On March 7, 2024, he signed a five-year contract extension with Michigan State.
+On November 9, 2024, Nightingale earned his 50th win as the head coach of the Spartans, making him the fastest to reach 50 victories in program history, doing so in just 85 games.

+During the 2023–24 season, he led the Spartans to a 26–7–4 record, and the Big Ten Conference regular season championship and Big Ten Tournament championship for the second consecutive year.
+On June 13, 2025, he signed a rollover contract extension with Michigan State.